dasc-lab/robot-framework/docs/extra_info/extra_info.md

 fastdds shm clean
 ```

+### Can't ssh unless computer is logged in
+The problem could be that the computer cant access the wifi network unless the user is logged in.
+We can disable this as follows:

+Navigate to `/etc/NetworkManager/system-connections/`.
+There you will find a file with the same name as your wireless network.
+This file contains your wifi credentials and settings.
+Edit it, find the line with permission=, and remove everything after the = sign (or the whole line).

+Restart and you can connect before login.

+This was necessary on the Xavier NX.

 ## converting git submodules
 When making a parent repo a git repo, and making all the nested folders into submodules: